gradle-nexus/publish-plugin/README.md

 2. Close the staging repository: `./gradlew findSonatypeStagingRepository closeSonatypeStagingRepository`
 3. Release the staging repository: `./gradlew findSonatypeStagingRepository releaseSonatypeStagingRepository`

+(in the above example, steps 1 and 2 could be also combined into `./gradlew publishToSonatype closeSonatypeStagingRepository`, to make only the releasing done in a separate step)

 ### Full example

 #### Groovy DSL